-Indicator and Source Target in Year 5 of Project Indicator Baseline, Source, Date and Data Final Data 2016/17 (Incl.
-Date and Source) Achieved? % of BME volunteers.
+Indicator and Source Target in Year 5 of Indicator Baseline, Final Data Achieved?

+Project Source, Date and Data 2016/17 (Incl.
+Date and Source)

+% of BME volunteers.
+1.5% (target set in 0% BME volunteers Of the 274 current Ongoing.

+relation to current volunteers, 112 Target not achieved, however 7% of community participants have

 Volunteer database.
-1.5% (target set in relation to current 0% and Gloucs. pop. data of 2.8% BME) 0% BME volunteers 2012 Volunteer database Of the 274 current volunteers, 112 have informed us of their BME with all selecting 'White/British/Eng lish/Welsh/ Northern Irish', ie 0% BME volunteers.
-Ongoing.
-Target not achieved, however 7% of community participants have been recorded as BME.
-Local population BME remains under 1%. % of volunteers who are non-FOWA member when they become a volunteer.
-250% increase 4% of volunteers are FOWA members.
-2010 Volunteer database In 2017, 5% of volunteers were not FOWA members when they became a volunteer.
-In 2017 all volunteers notified us of their FOWA membership status Ongoing.
-Target not achieved, many of our new volunteers are members of FOWA but this is no longer a requirement for individuals to become volunteers.
+0% and Gloucs. pop.
+2012 Volunteer have informed us been recorded as BME.
+Local population BME remains under 1%.

+data of 2.8% BME) database of their BME with

+all selecting 'White/British/Eng

+lish/Welsh/

+Northern Irish', ie

+0% BME

+volunteers.

+% of volunteers who 250% increase 4% of volunteers are In 2017, 5% of Ongoing.

+are non-FOWA FOWA members. volunteers were Target not achieved, many of our new volunteers are members of

+member when they not FOWA FOWA but this is no longer a requirement for individuals to

+become a volunteer.
+2010 Volunteer members when become volunteers.

+database they became a

+Volunteer database. volunteer.
+In 2017

+all volunteers

+notified us of their

+rowa membershin

+status